MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-view-preview.md

 ## Watch

-The watch Window allows you to
+The watch Window allows you to watch local variables and registers.

 The locals and watch windows are both based off of the data model that is used by the dx command.
 This means the locals and watch windows will benefit from any NatVis or JavaScript extensions you have loaded, and support full LINQ queries, just like the dx command.